Arirang Mass Games

 The Grand Mass Gymnastics and Artistic Performance Arirang, also known as the Arirang Mass Games, or the Arirang Festival is a mass gymnastics and artistic festival held in the Rungrado 1st of May Stadium in Pyongyang, North Korea.
 The games usually take place in August or September.
 The Arirang Mass Games were held annually from 2002 to 2013 and 2018 to 2020 with the exception of some sporadic hiatuses in 2006, 2014 to 2017 and 2021 to 2024.

-According to the Russian News Agency "TASS", "Arirang is a gymnastics and artistic festival, known as mass games.
+According to the TASS, "Arirang is a gymnastics and artistic festival, known as mass games.
 The extravaganza unfolds an epic story of how the Arirang nation of Korea, a country of morning calm, in the Orient put an end to the history of distress and rose as a dignified nation with the song 'Arirang'.
 The Arirang performance has been included in the Guinness Book of Records."